 #1.
 Help your puppy get used to the crate

-Maybe you’ve only used the crate when you need to go somewhere and leave your puppy alone.
-Then for him, the crate will only be associated with unpleasant moments.
-Switch your tactics.
+Maybe you only used the crate when you need to go somewhere and leave your puppy alone.
+If so, the crate will only be associated with unpleasant moments for him.
+Change your tactics.

 #2.
 Make it cozy

 To get your puppy to love his kennel, make it a cozy place.
-Put a comfortable bed and your pet’s favorite toys inside.
+Put in a comfy bed and your dog’s favorite toy.
 A Kong with treats is great for this purpose.
-It will keep your dog engaged for a long time; plus, chewy toys are good for calming.
+It will keep your dog engaged for a long time; besides, chew toys are good for calming.

-Check out my selection of the best dog crate toys to find something for your puppy.
+Check out my selection of the best dog crate toys to find something for your pup.

 You can also try using a crate cover.
-Some dogs feel more comfortable when no one sees them.
-You can avoid spending money on a special cover at first and use a blanket.
-Just leave one side uncovered and keep the door open.
+Some dogs feel more comfortable when no one can see them.

 #3.
 Change the crate or its location